-At The Gates Primary School, English is at the heart of everything we do and skills in reading and writing are taught across the whole curriculum.
+At The Gates Primary School, English is at the heart of everything we do and skills in reading and writing are taught and embedded across the whole curriculum.
 Teachers promote a love of the English language through daily engaging lessons, reading for pleasure opportunities, enrichment and a range of appropriate intervention groups to enable all children to reach their full potential.

-One of the school’s priorities over the past few years was to raise standards in reading and also to offer children different opportunities to read for enjoyment and cross curricular purposes.
-With your support, standards in reading have improved and we look forward to building on this further this year in the following ways:
+One of the school’s priorities is to continually strive to sustain and improve standards in reading, as well as offering children different opportunities to read for enjoyment and cross curricular purposes.
+Through parental support, standards in reading have improved and we look forward to building on this further this year in the following ways:

 - Reading challenge: Children should read 5 times a week and record in their home reading records each time they do so.
-Every Friday, reading records are checked by the class teacher and the percentage of children who have achieved ‘green’ (by reading 5 times) is compared across the school.
+Every Friday, reading records are monitored by the class teacher and the percentage of children who have achieved ‘green’ (by reading 5 times) is compared across the school.
 The class with the highest percentage receives the reading award for that week.
-Also, children who are ‘green’ are entered into a draw with the chance to win a book.
-We appreciate your support in reading with your child throughout the week; tips on how to support your child with their comprehension can be found in the attached document.
+Also, children who are ‘green’ are entered into a draw with the chance to win a book which they get to keep.
+We appreciate parental support of reading throughout the week as this regular practise helps to support the children to develop their fluency and comprehension skills.

 Reading at home Top tips on how to help develop your child’s reading comprehension at home:

-- Ask them what is happening in the story
+- Ask- what is happening in the story?

 - Discuss the meaning of words

 - Make predictions – ask them what they think will happen next and why

 - Discuss feelings – how are the characters feeling at this point?
 How do you, the reader, feel?

 - Discuss where the story is set.
 Have you read other books with a similar setting?